PartnershipAgainstCOVID-19/PartnershipAgainstCOVID-19.github.io/index.md

 ## Who are we?
 - robo4you - [https://robo4you.at/](https://robo4you.at/)
-- CBYERTEC - Data Science & PostgreSQL - [https://www.cybertec-postgresql.com/](https://www.cybertec-postgresql.com/)
+- CYBERTEC - Data Science & PostgreSQL - [https://www.cybertec-postgresql.com/](https://www.cybertec-postgresql.com/)
 - spaceteam TU Wien - [https://spaceteam.at](https://spaceteam.at)

 ## How do we help fight COVID-19?